 “Good.
 You were really hating that other place.”

-“Yeah, it was getting on my last nerve,” Jason said with recalled anger.
+“Yeah, it was getting on my last nerve,” Jason recalled angrily.
 “But I have to say, this was not how I planned on changing jobs.”

 “Hey, so what if your old lady had to help find a job for you.
 It’s all about who you know.”